What is Mechanical Engineering?

-*Approved by the Department of Mechanical Engineering faculty and the Industrial Advisory Board in January 2021.
+*Approved by the Department of Mechanical Engineering faculty and the Program Advisory Board in January 2022.

 To achieve the educational objectives described above, the mechanical engineering program is designed to provide students with important knowledge and skills in key areas.

 All students who acquire the bachelor of science degree in our mechanical engineering program will have an ability to: